 Registration fees vary depending on the length of the boat:

 Boats owned by non-profit agencies carry a $2 registration fee.
-A $1.50 vendor fee is added to all fees.
+A vendor fee may be added to fees.

 Renew by Mail